A stabilization result for Z/2-harmonic 1-forms by constructing solutions on closed 3-manifolds with long cylindrical necks: The non-decaying modes

 \section{The non-decaying modes}

 In the previous section we have seen that under three additional assumptions, one can construct a family of $\Z_2$-harmonic 1-forms on the model space $(M, g_s)$.
-While Assumption \ref{asm:1} can be regarded as a normalization and Assumption \ref{asm:3} is often deemed non-significant, Assumption \ref{asm:2} is highly non-trivial.
-In this section we will show that for a generic metric and a suitable choice of cohomology class, all assumptions can be satisfied. \\
+While Assumption \ref{asm:1} can be regarded as a normalization and Assumption \ref{asm:3} resembles a non-degeneracy condition, Assumption \ref{asm:2} is highly non-trivial.
+In this section we will show that for a generic metric and a suitable choice of cohomology class, all assumptions can be satisfied.

 We prove this in three steps.
 First we consider a fixed cohomology class and we study the limiting behaviour of the Fourier modes $u_{n0}$.
-We show that in the limit we are actually doing analysis on manifolds with cylindrical ends, which is a much simpler problem as in $b$-calculus a cokernel is almost always finite dimensional. \\
+We show that in the limit we are actually doing analysis on manifolds with cylindrical ends, which is a much simpler problem as in $b$-calculus a cokernel is almost always finite dimensional.

 Secondly, we show that for a generic metric this cokernel can be spanned if $H^1_-(\hat M)$ is sufficiently large.
 So using Gram--Schmidt one can satisfy the assumptions for the limiting case where the neck has infinite length.
-Finally, we show that the cohomology classes can be perturbed when the neck has an arbitrary long but finite length. \\
+Finally, we show that the cohomology classes can be perturbed when the neck has an arbitrary long but finite length.

 In order to prove the the second step, we have to revisit the proof of \mycite{He2022}.
 Namely, we will calculate the variation of $u_{n0}$ under the variation of the metric in the limit where the neck is infinitely long.
 We will see that for a generic metric and fixed cohomology class, Assumption \ref{asm:3} is satisfied, while Assumption \ref{asm:2} will likely fail.
-By generalizing this proof we show that the Gram--Schmidt process can be done for a generic metric. \\
+By generalizing this proof we show that the Gram--Schmidt process can be done for a generic metric.